mickaelmarchese/Leaflet.Hexbins/README.md

 ![](/hexbins_illustration.png)

 Two new functions are provided:
-* L.hexagon: an extension of L.Polygon that allows creating a simple hexagon by specifying the position of its center and its radius in pixels
+* `L.hexagon`: an extension of L.Polygon that allows creating a simple hexagon by specifying the position of its center and its radius in pixels
-* L.hexbins: an group layer that automatically calculate hexagonal binning of a set of coordinates and create an L.hexagon for each bin.
+* `L.hexbins`: an group layer that automatically calculate hexagonal binning of a set of coordinates and create an L.hexagon for each bin.

 ## Using the plugin
 Download Leaflet.hexbins.js and include it in your HTML page.

-To use L.hexbins, include D3-hexbin (https://d3js.org/d3-hexbin.v0.2.min.js) and D3-scale (https://d3js.org/d3-scale.v3.min.js) as well.
+To use `L.hexbins`, include D3-hexbin (https://d3js.org/d3-hexbin.v0.2.min.js) and D3-scale (https://d3js.org/d3-scale.v3.min.js) as well.

 ### Demo
 Find a live demo here.